Poisson equation on Wasserstein space and diffusion approximations for McKean-Vlasov equation: Poisson equations on Wasserstein space

-The regularity of $U$ with respect to the $x$-variable is easy.
-Since $f$ satisfies the centering condition (\ref{cenf}), it is obvious that $\p^\ell_xf$ satisfies (\ref{cenf}), too.
-Thus, we can take derivative directly from both sides of (\ref{Pequ1}) to get that for any $\ell\in\mN$,
+The derivatives of $U$ with respect to the $x$-variable are easy.
+Since $f$ satisfies the centering condition (\ref{cenf}), it is obvious that $\p^j_xf$ satisfies (\ref{cenf}), too.
+Thus, we can take derivative directly from both sides of (\ref{Pequ1}) to get that for any $j\in\mN$,